 And don’t forget my favourite thing – fermented foods!
 Probiotic-rich foods like sauerkraut, kimchi, water/milk kefir, kombucha and yoghurt are all wonderful supporters of the immune system.
 This is where roughly 80 percent of your immune system resides, after all.

-No. 3 – Up your Vitamin C & E
+3 – Up your Vitamin C and Vitamin E

 Vitamin C is a powerful antioxidant and a potent immune-booster and antiviral so taking extra vitamin C when you have a cold sore can help support your immune system to fight the virus.
 You can find it in foods like citrus, green leafy greens like kale, kiwi, red peppers, berries, Brussels sprouts, and broccoli.